-With the Facebook Conversion Pixel installed on your website, you can easily re-target people who visit your website – or certain pages of your website – with relevant ads on Facebook.
-You can also do this with a number of other platforms, such as Google AdWords, social media advertising and other advertising networks.
+With the Facebook Conversion Pixel installed on your website, you can easily re-target people who visit your website – or individual pages of your website – with relevant ads on Facebook.
+You can also do this with several other platforms, such as Google AdWords, social media advertising and other advertising networks.
 All it takes is a bit of code installed on your website.

-Use a control group that doesn’t receive any kind of multichannel promotion to help you gauge your multichannel campaign effectiveness.
-Use the information from each campaign to fine tune the next one and continue using control groups to refine your efforts.
+Use a control group that doesn’t receive any multichannel promotion to help you gauge your multichannel campaign effectiveness.
+Use the information from each campaign to fine-tune the next one and continue using control groups to refine your efforts.

 Every business is different, with access to different budgets.
 TV shows can easily create promos with hashtags for use on social media, where they can track viewer feedback.
 Smaller businesses may not have the capital to launch such large-scale campaigns, but they can still earn a killer ROI by employing the same tactics.

 Want to learn more about how SEO, Inc. can help you build the ultimate cross-channel marketing strategy?
 Get in touch today!
 Or book a meeting directly with our CEO Garry Grant click the following link to Schedule a call with Garry.